 Part of what makes democracy work so well is the wide array of viewpoints we collectively bring to the table.
 We recognize that while we all want what is best for kids, we may not agree 100% of the time on the best approach.
-If you come to Speak Up for Kids but do not agree with all of our policy positions, we ask that you speak up for the cause you believe in but do not speak out against our initiatives.
+If you come to Speak Up for Kids but do not agree with all of our policy positions, we ask that you speak up for the causes you believe in, but do not speak out against our initiatives.

 I live outside the Denver metro area, how can I be part of Speak Up?

 Speak Up for Kids is a successful event because of the participation of advocates from across the state.
 Legislators listen more closely when they hear from constituents who live in their district, and our goal is to speak effectively with as many legislators as possible about the importance of kids’ issues.
 Thus, we have a limited amount of financial support available for mileage reimbursement for participants traveling longer distances to participate.
 Please indicate on your registration form that you are interested in travel assistance, and a staff member will follow up with you.